 As you can see, suffering from ENS can have adverse effects on their quality of life.
 The big question is what happens when you suffer from ENS due to medical negligence?

 There have been several cases where patients suffer from ENS following a surgery that was designed to correct a deviated septum.
-Some patients experience symptoms of ENS immediately after the surgery, while others took a few weeks or even months before experiencing the symptoms.
-As mentioned earlier, there is no clear cause for ENS, but it is believed that the majority of cases develop due to medical malpractice.
+Some patients experience symptoms of ENS immediately after the surgery, while others take a few weeks or even months before experiencing the symptoms.
+While some physicians contend it is almost, always wrong to perform turbinate reductions, other physicians endorse the practice.

 The current state of the law in New Jersey says that if there are two respectable schools of thought regarding the propriety of a procedure, a doctor is free to choose which school of thought to follow.
 Also, although physicians have an obligation to inform their patients about possible common complications that may develop after surgery, they are not required to discuss risks that are rare or remote.
 In our opinion, the current state of the law is not favorable for pursuing ENS cases.
 However, that may change if a consensus develops in the medical community regarding the undesirability of turbinate reductions.